rbehal/pet-adoption-application/README.md

 ## Team Members

 Below can be found the time spent in hours by each team member on each sprint.
 Please refer to the specific sprint for details on the work done.
+Although the project was cut short due to COVID-19, the majority of the work was completed.

 | Name  | Role | Sprint 1 | Sprint 2 | Sprint 3 | Sprint 4 |
 | ----- | ----- | :-----: | :-----: | :-----: | :-----: |